sungnga/practice/React-2/react-social-media-app/README.md

   console.log(userReducer(initialState, logoutAction));
   ```

-**2nd pattern using useContext hook with useReducer hook for state management:**
+### State management using useContext hook with useReducer hook:
 - In App.js file:
   - We can use PostContext to manage our posts state
     - To create a PostContext: `export const PostContext = createContext();`